enoquetembe/eSports/README.md

 Let's work together. 😁

 ## License
-This project is under MIT Lincese.
+This project is under MIT Lincese, click [here](https://github.com/enoquetembe/eSports/blob/main/LICENSE) to read the file about the license.
 <br>
 <br>
 Made with ❤  by <b> Enoque Tembe </b>